 Information for prospective students

-For the Dutch Immigration and Naturalisation Service (IND) you need to provide us with financial proof showing that you have sufficient financial means to cover both your living expenses and your tuition fees.
+For the Dutch Immigration and Naturalisation Department (IND) you need to provide us with financial proof showing that you have sufficient financial means to cover both your living expenses and your tuition fees.

 If you have more than one nationality, you may choose which nationality you would like to use.
-If one of these nationalities is EU/EEA or Swiss, we recommend to use this nationality, as then you will not need a residence permit.
+If one of these nationalities is EU/EEA or Swiss, we recommend you to use this nationality, as you won't need to apply for a residence permit in that case.

 Residence permits arranged by the UvA will allow you to travel freely (up to 90 days every six months) in the Schengen Area, which makes trips to Spain, France, Germany and other European countries possible.